Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Security governance is the set of responsibilities and processes established by an organization's top-level management to direct, evaluate, and control the organization's security efforts.

 Centralized governance structures concentrate decision-making authority at the top of the organization.
 Decentralized structures allow different parts of the organization to make their own security decisions.

+Service Level Agreement (SLA) is an agreement between a company and a vendor that stipulates performance expectations, such as minimum uptime and maximum downtime levels

+Memorandum of understandings (MOUs) expresses an understanding between two or more parties, indicating their intention to work together toward a common goa